OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-comments.md

 - A reply is updated in a comment thread.
 - A reply is deleted in a comment thread.

 The following sample shows how to register the `onChanged` event handler and then use this event handler to log the changed comment's metadata.

+> [!NOTE]
-Note that this sample only works if a single comment is changed.
+> This sample only works when a single comment is changed.

 ```js
 Excel.run(function (context) {